 The Tibetans living in Pakistan have to learn Urdu, national language of Pakistan.
 Pakistani public schools use Urdu as the language of instruction.
 Although young people speak Central Tibetan at home, they are in danger of losing their Tibetan culture the longer they live in Pakistan.
 Most Pakistani Tibetans would move back to Tibet if there was a change in government.

 Pakistani Tibetans marry within their group.
 Having one spouse is the norm.
 Many children die before their tenth birthday due to the lack of access to modern medical care.

+The large majority of Tibetans see the Dalai Lama as the spiritual and political leader.
+He is currently living in exile in India.
 The Tibetan Buddhist religion is the life-blood of the Tibetan people.
-It was placed over the powerful Tibetan religion of Bon, which is a mixture of magic, divination, demon worship, and sacrifices.
+It was placed over the Tibetan religion of Bon, which is a mixture of folk religion, magic, divination, demon worship, and sacrifices.
 The patron saint of Tibet is Chenrezig, whose image has up to 11 heads and from 2 to 1,000 arms.